basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 to make sure that neither R nor W are set to N, i.e. that you're not requiring that reads or writes go to all nodes in the cluster.
-The problem with setting `R=N` or `W=N` is that any request will only respond as quickly as the slowest node in the cluster.
+The problem with setting `R=N` or `W=N` is that any request will only respond as quickly as the slowest node amongst the N nodes involved in the request.

 Beyond checking for `R=N` or `W=N` for requests, the recommended mitigation strategy depends on the backend: